HM: Hybrid Masking for Few-Shot Segmentation: Conclusion

 \section{Conclusion}

-We proposed a new masking approach, termed as hybrid masking.
-It aims to enhance FM, that is commonly used in existing SOTA methods.
-We instantiate HM in a strong baseline, and term it as HMFS.
-Results reveal that HMFS surpasses the existing SOTA by visible margins and also improves training efficiency.
+We proposed a new effective masking approach, termed as hybrid masking.
+It aims to enhance the feature masking (FM) technique, that is commonly used in existing SOTA methods.
+We instantiate HM in strong baselines and the results reveal that utilizing HM surpasses the existing SOTA by visible margins and also improves training efficiency.